ibm-cloud-docs/app-configuration/ac-integrate-sdk-node.md

    ```
    * persistentCacheDirectory: Absolute path to a directory which has read and write permission for the user.
 The SDK will create a file - `AppConfiguration.json` in the specified directory, and it will be used as the persistent cache to store the App Configuration service information.

-   When persistent cache is enabled, the SDK will keep the last known good configuration at the persistent cache.
-In the case of App Configuration server being unreachable, the latest configurations in the persistent cache is loaded to the application to continue working.
+   When persistent cache is enabled, the SDK will keep the last known good configuration in the persistent cache.
+In the case of {{site.data.keyword.appconfig_short}} server being unreachable, the latest configurations in the persistent cache is loaded to the application to continue working.

    ### Offline options
    {: #ac-offline-node-sdk}

-   The SDK is also designed to serve configurations, perform feature flag & property evaluations without being connected to App Configuration service.
+   The SDK is also designed to serve configurations, perform feature flag and property evaluations without being connected to App Configuration service.
    ```javascript
    client.setContext(collectionId, environmentId, {
      bootstrapFile: 'saflights/flights.json',